google-deepmind/regress-lm/README.md

 The codebase was written by: Xingyou Song, Yash Akhauri, Dara Bahri, Michal Lukasik, Arissa Wongpanich, Adrian N. Reyes, and Bryan Lewandowski.

-If you find this project useful, please consider citing our works:
+If you find this project useful, please consider citing the relevant works:

 ```
 @article{performance_prediction,